emqx/blog/en/202003/emqx-rule-engine-series-14-bridge-messages-to-pulsar.md

 ### Create resources

-Open EMQ X Dashboard, enter the **Resources** page on the left menu, click the **New** button, and enter the Pulsar server information for resource creation.
+Open EMQX Dashboard, enter the **Resources** page on the left menu, click the **New** button, and enter the Pulsar server information for resource creation.

 ![WX201907181431432x.png](https://static.emqx.net/images/af365bd26f541a96206563aa2bdb548a.png)

-The network environment of the nodes in the EMQ X cluster may be different from each other.
+The network environment of the nodes in the EMQX cluster may be different from each other.
 After the resources are successfully created, click the  **Status button**  in the list to view the resource connection status of each node.
 If the resources on the nodes are not available, please check whether the configuration is correct and the network connectivity is OK, and click the **Reconnect**  button to reconnect manually.

 ![WX201907181432172x.png](https://static.emqx.net/images/3734b43f894d65884c4bcc6e132b247f.png)